 Submit Your Application

 As you finalize your application materials for submission, follow up with your recommenders to remind them about the submission deadline.
 Submit early!
 We suggest submitting a week or two before the deadline so that you do not run into any problems with the submission system being overloaded, or if you do have an issue, you have time to resolve it with minimal stress.

 Share Your Success

 If you received a fellowship, scholarship, or grant, congratulations!
 OGFA wants to celebrate you.
 Please share your success with us.
-We will add your award information to our Student Success Database so that other students and members of our campus community can know what awards FSU graduate students are winning and so we can honor you at our annual Celebration of Graduate Student Excellence ceremony each Spring.
+We will add your award information to our Student Recognition Database so that the FSU community knows what awards FSU graduate students are winning.
 Finally, we want you to use your success to help other graduate students see the value of applying for external awards.
-First, check out our Say It In 6 series where students tell the story of their fellowship experience in 6 words and considering submitting your own contribution.
-Then, consider sharing your successful application materials with our office so that other students can get an idea of what it takes to put together a successful application (don't worry, these will be anonymized).
+Also, consider sharing your successful application materials with our office so that other students can get an idea of what it takes to put together a successful application (don't worry, all application materials shared are anonymous).